 Parties and witnesses will be asked to attend the hearing where they may be questioned by the decision maker and cross-examined by a party's advisor.
-In the event that a party or witness does not appear at or answer questions at the hearing, the decision maker will rely on relevant evidence available through the investigation and hearing in making the ultimate determination of responsibility.
-The Decision-maker may not draw any inference solely from a party's or witness's absence from the hearing or refusal to submit to cross-examination or answer other questions.
+If a party or witness does not submit to cross-examination at the live hearing, the decision maker must not rely on any statement of that party or witness in reaching a determination regarding responsibility; provided, however, that the decision maker cannot draw an inference about the determination regarding responsibility based solely on a party's or witness's absence from the live hearing or refusal to answer cross-examination or other questions.